 - Singing a prepared piece.
 This is either a choral piece that has been assigned by the director, or a solo piece that the student has chosen.

 - Sight-reading – that scary process where you get 30 seconds to silently look over a few measures of music, and then sing it cold, preferably without stopping.
-I will be writing a separate post on sight-reading shortly, so stay tuned!
+Check out this post for sight-reading advice!

 *Unless you are auditioning for an a capella group.
 In that case, the director probably wants to hear all the different sounds your voice is capable of producing, and what musical style(s) you sing best.
 In this case, a contemporary selection usually is the way to go.

-Once you’ve learned the rhythms and pitches, look at the text.
-Speak the text, even if it is in English – this will ensure that you pronounce everything properly, and find meaning in the text.
-If the piece is in a foreign language, look up a translation and write it in your music, above or underneath the printed words.
-You want to know what you are singing about, and make it obvious to the director that you know what you’re singing about.
+- Text.
+Speak the text first, even if it is in English – this will ensure that you pronounce everything properly, and can find and express meaning in the text.
+If the piece is in a foreign language, look up a translation and write it in your music.
+The director wants to see that you know what you’re singing about.